A variety of cultures, a range of experiences

 There are a number of important considerations that need to be kept in mind in relation to ‘culture’ and ‘cultural identity’, including:

-- Everyone has a cultural identity; however, it is not always recognised or defined by the person themselves.
+- Everyone has a cultural identity; however, it is not always recognised or defined by the person themself.
 Sometimes, culture is seen simply as ‘just the way we do things’.

 - Culture and cultural identity are dynamic and constantly changing.